Hammer No More the Fingers: Looking For Bruce

 Having signed with the Durham-based Churchkey Records, Hammer No More the Fingers released its first full-length album Looking For Bruce on April 7, 2009.
 The album was recorded in 2008 at Magpie Cage Studios in Baltimore, Maryland, with musician and producer J. Robbins of Jawbox and Burning Airlines.
 The band celebrated the album's release with a two-night event dubbed Viking Storm, which took place in Durham on April 3 at The Pinhook and April 4 at Duke Coffeehouse.
 The band also released a music video for the track "Fall Down, Play Dead", which was directed by Patrick Taylor of D dot Films.

 In early 2009, Hammer No More the Fingers completed its first tour of the Midwestern United States.
 The band embarked on a second Midwest tour in November 2009, and continues to tour the eastern United States.
 In October 2009, Spin selected Hammer No More the Fingers as one of its 25 Must-Hear Artists from the 2009 CMJ Festival.

 Looking For Bruce was released in the UK on February 1, 2010, by Inhaler Records.
 Rock Sound magazine, gave Looking For Bruce an 8 out of 10 in its February 2010 issue.
 The single, "Shutterbug", was played on Steve Lamacq's BBC radio show.
 The band embarked on its first UK tour in February 2010 to promote the release.
 The ten-city tour included Cambridge, Leeds, Liverpool, Swansea, Nottingham, London, Norwich, Pontefract, Sheffield and Doncaster.
 Hammer No More the Fingers headlined Death Disco night at the Notting Hill Arts Club in London and played to a sold-out crowd on February 10, 2010.

 In an article published on March 26, 2010, The New York Times noted Hammer No More the Fingers as standout at the SXSW Music Festival.

 Black Shark

 In March 2010, the band returned to Magpie Cage Studios to record a new album, 'Black Shark'.
 The album, released in 2011, was once again released in both the U.S and Europe to critical acclaim, and the band toured both extensively to promote the album.
 While touring in the UK a limited edition E.P., Hammer No More the Fingers Vs Voo, was released with the two headline acts, Hammer No More the Fingers and Liverpool's Voo.
 The pressing was limited to 300 copies and released by Inhaler Records.

-In 2011, the band toured the US with the newly-reformed Archers of Loaf.
-The EP, Pink Worm, was released in July 2012.